Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: Linear Inequalities

+This oracle is the reason we can use the version of the metric polytope with exponentially many constraints rather than the one with cubically many constraints.
+This oracle runs in sub-cubic time in many cases; hence, we find violated constraints quickly.
+Note the oracle also returns at most $O(n^2)$ constraints.
+Thus, if we have sub-cubically many active constraints, this version does many fewer projections.

-\subsubsection{Project and Forget Steps}
+\subsection{Project and Forget Steps}

-The project and forget steps for algorithm are presented in Algorithm \ref{alg:pf1}.
-Let us step through the code to obtain an intuitive understanding its behavior.
+The Project and Forget steps for the algorithm are presented in Algorithm \ref{alg:pf1}.
+Let us step through the code to obtain an intuitive understanding of its behavior.
 Let $H_i = \{ x : \langle a_i, x \rangle \le b_i\}$ be a constraint and $x$ the current iterate.
 The first step is to calculate $x^*$ and $\theta$.
 Here $x^*$ is the projection of $x$ onto the boundary of $H_i$ and $\theta$ is a ``measure'' of how far $x$ is from $x^*$.
 In general, $\theta$ can be any real number and so we examine two cases: $\theta$ positive or negative.

-It can be easily seen that $\theta$ is negative if and only if the constraint is violated.
+It can be easily seen from Lemma \ref{lem:bregman-facts} that $\theta$ is negative if and only if the constraint is violated.
 In this case, we have $c = \theta$ because (as we will see in proof) the algorithm always maintains $z_i \ge 0$.
 Then on line 5, we compute the projection of $x$ onto $H_i$.
 Finally, since we corrected $x$ for this constraint, we add $|\theta|$ to $z_i$.
 Since each time we correct for $H_i$, we add to $z_i$, we see that $z_i$ stores the total corrections made for $H_i$.
 On the other hand, if $\theta$ is positive, this constraint is satisfied.
-In this case, if we also have that $z_i$ is positive; i.e., we have corrected for $H_i$ before, then we have over compensated for this constraint.
+In this case, if we also have that $z_i$ is positive; i.e., we have corrected for $H_i$ before and we have over compensated for this constraint.
 Thus, we must undo some of the corrections.
 If $c = z_i$, then we undo all of the corrections and $z_i$ is set to 0.
 Otherwise, if $c= \theta$ we only undo part of the correction.

 For the Forget step, given a constraint $H_i \in \tilde{L}^{(\nu+1)}$, we check if $z_i^{(\nu+1)} = 0$.
 If so, then we have not done any net corrections for this constraint and we can forget it; i.e., delete it from $\tilde{L}^{(\nu+1)}$.